Cheracol was a cherry-flavored cough

 syrup sold by The Upjohn Company, with trademarked

 versions appearing as early as 1927.
-It is made using the
+It was made using an

 contained potent ingredients, like morphine, codeine,